taki0112/AMSGrad-Tensorflow/README.md

 # AMSGrad-Tensorflow
-Simple Tensorflow implementation of [AMSGrad](https://openreview.net/pdf?id=ryQu7f-RZ)
+Simple Tensorflow implementation of [On the Convergence of Adam and Beyond](https://openreview.net/pdf?id=ryQu7f-RZ)

 ## Hyperparameter
 * For the default hyperparameter, we set it to the best value in the [experiment](https://fdlm.github.io/post/amsgrad/)